JeffCottonBWFC/ProjectEulerSubmissions/README.md

 # ProjectEulerSubmissions
-Contains solutions to Project Euler challenges written in C++
+Contains solutions to Project Euler problems written in C++